Hanchen Cui

 pdf / poster

-We propose a generalizable world model pre-tained by large scale and diverse video dataset and then fine-tune the world model to obtain an accurate dynamic function in a sample-efficient manner.
+We propose a generalizable world model pre-trained by large scale and diverse video dataset using latent action extracted by VQ-VAE and then fine-tune the world model by robot data to obtain an accurate dynamic function.

 clean-usnob A Universal Semantic-Geometric Representation for Robotic Manipulation